 As an elementary school principal working in the sprawling Montbello neighborhood of Northeast Denver, Diana Gadison saw a lot of things happening with her students on a daily basis.
 What she often noticed were children waiting alone outside for long periods of time before and after school.
-She soon realized the problem – no available childcare – and decided to do something about it.
+She soon realized the problem – insufficient childcare – and decided to do something about it.

 After consulting with her mother who managed an in-home childcare business and discovering there were only two local daycare options, Diana looked around for a place where her vision of a childcare center could take root.
 “My mother and I found a home on the corner, a former crack house,” Diana recalled.
 “We approached the owner about our idea and she agreed to let us take over the note on the property.”

 Having found her place, Diana needed to upgrade the 1200 sf property to meet state licensing requirements for childcare facilities.
 Initially, she spent all her retirement money dong just that but it wasn’t enough.
 She needed a loan.
 “I applied to 5 to 6 banks who turned me down, so the property sat unfinished for six months,” remarked Diana.
 “I searched online for other loans and found Colorado Enterprise Fund (CEF).
 I discovered a friend of mine got a loan from CEF and she recommended I apply.”

 In 1995, Diana got a loan for $10,000, one of many she would receive from CEF, along with timely hands-on business coaching to help set up her center for success.
 “My CEF consultant advised me on what makes a start-up business successful,” Diana said.
 “And the accountant I met then is still my accountant today!”
 From her CEF experience, Diana learned that “business is more than a great idea.
 Surround yourself with professionals to succeed, like people who will give you encouragement and confidence.”
 Like CEF's in-house Business Accelerations Services team.